uavaustin/orchestra/services/imagery/README.md

 The `BACKEND` environment variable should be set to one of `camera`, `file`, or `sync`.

+If using `camera`, the `CAPTURE_INTERVAL` environment variable can be set to set the rate at which images are taken in seconds.
+This defaults to every two seconds.

 If using `sync`, the `IMAGERY_SYNC_URL` should be set to the imagery service to be synced from.